matsens/erick/_posts/2020-01-04-2nd-gen-interactive-shell.md

 # autojump

 [autojump](https://github.com/wting/autojump) is a `cd` replacement that learns.
-It keeps a record of where you have been in the past, and given multiple options, chooses the one that you have been in the most.
+It keeps a record of where you have been in the past, and given multiple directories that match an argument, chooses the one that you have been in the most.
 The autojump command is `j`.

 For example, I frequently visit our data directory on the shared filesystem at `/fh/fast/matsen_e/data`.